featurevisor/featurevisor/docs/glossary.md

 All Featurevisor [entities](#entity) expect descriptions, to help document what they are intended to be used for.

+## Directory

+A directory, also known as a folder, is a container used to organize [files](#file) and other directories within a file system.

 ## Double

 Featurevisor allows `double` as a data type for [variables](#variable), which allows you to have numbers with decimal places.